John Putnam Demos

-John Putnam Demos is an American author and historian.
-He has written two books that discuss witch hunts and has discovered that one of his ancestors was John Putnam Senior, a member of the Putnam family that was prominent in the Salem witch trials.
+John Putnam Demos (/ˈdiːmoʊs/; born 1937) is an American author and historian.
+He has written two books about witch hunts and has discovered that one of his ancestors was John Putnam Senior, a member of the Putnam family that was prominent in the Salem witch trials.

+Early life

+John Putnam Demos was born in 1937 in Cambridge, Massachusetts to the Greek-American philosopher Raphael Demos.